-Thanks to the generous support of the Charlevoix County Community Foundation, Grand Traverse Regional Community Foundation, and the Grand Traverse Band of Chippewa and Ottawa Indians, we are mapping the location of each sign and finalizing sign designs for each approved access site.
-Paddle Antrim is committed to the installation of signage by 2021.
+Thanks to the generous support of the Charlevoix County Community Foundation, Grand Traverse Regional Community Foundation, and the Grand Traverse Band of Chippewa and Ottawa Indians, we mapped the location of each sign and finalized sign designs for each approved access site.
+Paddle Antrim is committed to the installation of signage by the end of 2020.

 A water trail is a designated route along a river, lake, canal or bay specifically designed for people using small, non-motorized boats like kayaks, canoes, single sailboats or rowboats.
 These trails are the aquatic equivalent to a hiking trail.
 Water trails typically feature well-developed access and launch points, are near significant historical, environmental or cultural points of interest, and often include nearby amenities such as restaurants, hotels and campgrounds.

 Paddle Antrim’s next steps include:

 Many significant shore lands have already been protected as parks and natural areas within the Chain of Lakes which are great assets for a water trail.
 In 2014, the Grand Traverse Regional Land Conservancy developed an inventory of potential access points for the water trail, as well as information on potential paddling routes and points of interest.
 We appreciate being able to use this information as a foundation for the water trail plan.
 Our role leading the development of the water trail follows the model of many other organizations around the state and nation.
 We continue to work with a long list of public and private sector partners to develop the new water trail and we are grateful for their collaboration.
 Seventeen units of government and non-profit organizations have adopted resolutions or written letters authorizing inclusion of access sites to the water trail.
 There are also many other local businesses, organizations, and individuals who have also supported and contributed to the development of the plan.

 The units of government and non-profit organizations who own/manage access sites that have been approved include: